Interested in hosting a Solveathon? Fill out this brief form.

 What is a Solveathon?

-Last year, solution applications to our 2018 Global Challenges came from 110 countries, and many of these solutions were sourced from 24 Solveathon workshops in 17 cities around the world.
-Now we’re looking to generate and find more of the best ideas and innovations from around the world to solve this year’s Challenges, and we invite you to help us discover them.
+In 2019, solution applications to our Global Challenges came from 100 countries, and many of these solutions were sourced from 22 Solveathon workshops in 19 cities around the world.
+Now we’re looking to find more promising ideas and innovations to solve this year’s Challenges, and we invite you to help us discover them.

 Examples of Solveathon Workshops